brandones/econometrics-code-sample/README.md

 ```

 This will install the Tidyverse R package if it is not already installed on your computer, and
 will set up a Python virtual environment.
+Maybe it will work in the Windows Linux subsystem but
+no guarantees.

 ## Notes on Script Files